 Bonsai display tables are used to highlight the importance of the tree.

-There is a saying in bonsai:
+There is an old saying in bonsai:

 If someone looks at your tree in an exhibit and first says “What a beautiful pot!”

 It's either in the wrong container or it's not a very good bonsai.

 Much like the pot, a stand should complement both your bonsai and the container -- not draw attention to itself.

 Although this stand is large and detailed, the strength of the bonsai tree is still the first thing you see.

 Bonsai display “tables” come in many shapes, sizes and styles and usually lift the tree up for better viewing.